pkjmesra/PKDevTools/docs/index.rst

 You can create your own telegram channel to receive alerts wherenevr you run it locally on your laptop either from a command line interface console or run it as a scheduler.
 Simply, go ahead and

 1. Create a bot for yourself, then a channel and get their IDs.
 Follow the steps in https://medium.com/codex/using-python-to-send-telegram-messages-in-3-simple-steps-419a8b5e5e2 and https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token
-2. After you have created the bot using ``botFather`` and have received/verified your bot id/token and channel ID using ``get id bot``, simply go to ``pktools`` folder in the source code directory and create a ``.env.dev`` file with the following (If you are instead using the .exe or .bin or .run file from release, just create this file in the same folder where the executable (.exe or .bin or .run) is placed.)
+2. After you have created the bot using ``botFather`` and have received/verified your bot id/token and channel ID using ``get id bot``, simply go to ``PKDevTools`` folder in the source code directory and create a ``.env.dev`` file with the following (If you are instead using the .exe or .bin or .run file from release, just create this file in the same folder where the executable (.exe or .bin or .run) is placed.)

 .. code-block::
    :caption: .env.dev